-Plantar Fascia is a long ligament that runs down the bottom of our feet.
+The plantar fascia is a long ligament that runs down the bottom of our feet.
 It starts near the heel and extends all the way to the tips of the toes, and is responsible for the arch of the foot.
-When the Plantar Fascia gets inflamed, the resultant condition is called Plantar Fasciitis.
+When the plantar fascia gets inflamed, the resultant condition is called plantar fasciitis.
 It can lead to sharp pain in the feet and may affect one’s ability to walk properly.

 There are several reasons that could lead to the injury of the ligament.
 The most common ones are as follows:

-- Strain: When we stand for too long, a lot of pressure is applied to the tissues of Plantar Fascia.
-The consistent strain on it could lead to the formation of tiny tears on its surface, which if left untreated, could lead to pain and swelling.
+- Strain: When we stand for too long, a lot of pressure is applied to the tissues of plantar fascia.
+The constant strain on it could lead to the formation of tiny tears on its surface, which if left untreated, could lead to pain and swelling.

-- The physical condition of the feet:Sometimes, when the arch of the foot is very high or very flat, or when the calf muscles are very tight, the Plantar Fascia may suffer an injury.
+- Physical condition of the feet:Sometimes, when the arch of the foot is very high or very flat, or when the calf muscles are very tight, the plantar fascia may suffer an injury.

 A visual examination of the foot will be conducted by the doctor, followed by multiple X-rays to determine what exactly is causing the pain in the foot.
 The doctor checks for stiffness, swelling, tenderness, and redness in the sole.
 These procedures rule out the possibilities of a hairline fracture, heel spur, etc.

 The treatment process for this condition begins at home.
-Since the condition is mainly caused by the inflammation of the Plantar Fascia, one should make sure to keep their feet relaxed, as it prevents any stress being applied to the injured ligament.
-It is best to get immediate medical care as the sooner it is treated, the better the chances of you making a full recovery.
+Since the condition is mainly caused by the inflammation of the plantar fascia, you should make sure to keep your feet relaxed, as it prevents any stress being applied to the injured ligament.
+It is best to get immediate medical care because the sooner it is treated, the better the chances of you making a full recovery.